fzhangcode/rvd/results/2013-07-18 Test on Gibbs Step Size with Synthetic DNA/Notebook.md

-2013-07-01 Test Synthetic DNA
+2013-07-18 Test on Gibbs sampling steps with Synthetic DNA
 ==============================

 Purpose
 ------------
-To test RVD2.7 on real sequencing data where the truth about the mutation status is know.
+To test the effect of Gibbs sampling size on mutation detection accuracy

 Conclusions
 -----------------
+Gibbs sampling size 400 is enough to build the empirical posterior distribution of mu_s.
+There was insignificant improvement with sampling size at 4000 over 400.

 Background
 -----------------